Alexandra Morton

-Alexandra Bryant Hubbard Morton is an American and Canadian marine biologist best known for her 30-year study of wild killer whales in the Broughton Archipelago in British Columbia.
+Alexandra Bryant Hubbard Morton (born 13 July 1957) is an American and Canadian marine biologist best known for her 30-year study of wild killer whales in the Broughton Archipelago in British Columbia.
 Since the 1990s, her work has shifted toward the study of the impact of salmon farming on Canadian wild salmon.

 Early life and education

 Alexandra Bryant Hubbard was born on July 13, 1957, in Sharon, Connecticut.
 In her memoir, Listening to Whales, she said of her birthplace, "I can't imagine a more whaleless environment."
 Her father was an artist and her mother was writer Barbara Marx Hubbard.
 Her maternal grandfather was toy maker Louis Marx.
 Hubbard said that her passion for animals came from the time when she would explore the woods with her brother.

 In 1977, Morton started working with psychonaut John C. Lilly as a volunteer in the Human/Dolphin Society.
 She catalogued 2,000 audio recordings of bottlenose dolphins.
 She then graduated with a diploma from the American University.